 Get full access to Outside Learn, our online education hub featuring in-depth fitness and nutrition courses and more than 2,000 instructional videos when you sign up for Outside+.

-When you first picked up a barbell and began your fitness journey, the basics were enough — perform a few exercises per bodypart, do a few sets of 10 to 15 and feel the burn.
+When you first picked up a barbell and began your weight-training journey, the basics were enough — perform a few exercises per bodypart, do a few sets of 10 to 15 and feel the burn.
 Now that you’ve been at it a while, however, the gains that came so easily at first seem so much more difficult to achieve.

-Whether your go-to workouts have gotten stale or you’re looking for an extra edge, these techniques — some traditional, some unorthodox — can help propel you toward your goals.
+Whether your go-to workouts have gotten stale or you’re looking for an extra edge, these weight-training techniques — some traditional, some unorthodox — can help propel you toward your goals.

-Techniques to Boost Strength
+Weight-Training Techniques to Boost Strength